Flint: Origin

-The exact mode of formation of flint is not yet clear, but it is thought that it occurs as a result of chemical changes in compressed sedimentary rock formations during the process of diagenesis.
-One hypothesis is that a gelatinous material fills cavities in the sediment, such as holes bored by crustaceans or molluscs, and that this becomes silicified.
+The exact mode of formation of flint is not yet clear, but it is thought that it occurs as a result of chemical changes in sediment during the process of diagenesis.
+One hypothesis is that a gelatinous material fills cavities in the sediment, such as the holes made by crustaceans or molluscs, and that these become silicified.
 This hypothesis would explain the complex shapes of flint nodules that are found.
 The source of dissolved silica in the porous media could be the spicules of silicious sponges (demosponges).
 Certain types of flint, such as that from the south coast of England and its counterpart on the French side of the Channel, contain trapped fossilised marine flora.
 Pieces of coral and vegetation have been found preserved inside the flint, similar to the way insects and plant parts are preserved within amber.
 Thin slices of the stone often reveal this effect.